Written by Hannah Cox, founder of betternotstop

 All I want you to do is consider where you buy from online in the future.
 Why you should stop using Amazon is clear.
 Even reducing your purchases on Amazon and looking into alternatives when shopping will make a big difference.
 We are always stronger together.

-If you have any suggestions or ideas when it comes to shopping online, or simply want to give your thoughts on this article just let me know!
+If you have any suggestions or ideas when it comes to shopping online, or simply want to give your thoughts on this article just let us know in the comments below!